Disclaimer

 Exklusive News, Analysen und Meinungen zu den asiatischen Finanzmärkten

-Unemployment still exists but at a very low rate attributed to changes in the economy’s structure such as outsourcing low-skilled jobs.
-In 2019, Singapore’s unemployment rate was at 2.3%, and climbed to 3.0% during the pandemic.
-Since then, the rate has come down to 2.7% in 2021 and 2.1% in 2022.
-The rate fell further to 1.8%, as of October 2023.
+Unemployment exists but at a very low rate attributed to changes in the economy’s structure such as outsourcing low-skilled jobs.
+In 2023, Singapore’s unemployment rate was at 2.7%.

 Singapore